For Your Eyes Only (song): Background

+Release

 Easton is the only artist (to date) to be seen singing the theme song to a Bond movie during its opening titles, as Maurice Binder liked Easton's appearance and decided to add her to the credits.
 Her seductive appearance in these clips was, according to Roger Moore, sexier than any of the Bond girls, although Easton herself states that the filming process was very unglamorous.
 In particular, Binder had to attach Easton to a chair so she would be immobile during a take where the camera zooms on the singer's lips.

 This was one of the few Bond themes not to have a contribution by John Barry.
 The song was produced by Christopher Neil, who was Easton's regular producer at the time.
 The song was released as a single in June 1981, at the same time as the film's launch.
 It became a worldwide hit, reaching the top ten on the UK Singles Chart, number 1 in the Netherlands and top five in the US.
 It remains one of Easton's biggest hits and is included on compilation soundtrack albums.

+The song's raw beauty can be heard in the music video which was broadcast on television such as the "Top Of The Pops" 23rd July 1981 episode.